ytzys/SlideDateTimePicker/README.md

 Changelog
 =========
+### v1.0.5

+* Fixed issue 'Fragment DateFragment declared target fragment SlideDateTimeDialogFragment that does not belong to this FragmentManager'

 ### v1.0.4

 * Fixed issue where the DatePicker would shift to the left when scrolled vertically (thanks to [alexrainman](https://github.com/alexrainman))